WebAssembly/gc/proposals/gc/Post-MVP.md

   ```
   This notion of flexibility can be generalized recursively, i.e., the last field of a flexible struct may be a flexible array _or_ a nested flexible struct (this always bottoms out with a flexible array).

+  (Note: This notion of "flexible" only considers extension at the end of an object.
+In principle, it would be possible to introduce a similar notion that allows extension at the beginning of an object, giving rise to a generalised notion of "butterfly object".
+However, such a generalisation would have substantial repercussions on the implementation strategy of Wasm GC.)

 * A data type is _fixed_ if it is a struct or array that is not flexible.

 * With nesting and flexible aggregates, the type grammar generalizes as follows: